MarcEGed/MPLAB-Pic-Template/README.md

 This isn't the legacy version, as such there are some minor syntax difference such as the delay being __delay_ms();

+Download XC8 compiler and set it in your PATH for this template to work.

 Notes:
 Inside of proteus, the PIC's MCLR pin must be connected to power to work.